Tech-by-Sean/Kubernetes-Homelab/kubernetes/talos/readme.md

    Or via web UI: Select each VM → Click **"Start"** button

-2. **Get IP addresses assigned to each VM:**
+2. **Get temporary DHCP IP addresses:**

    **Option 1: Via Proxmox Console**
    - Click on VM → **Console**
-   - Talos will boot and display its IP address
+   - Talos will boot and display its temporary DHCP IP address
-   - Record the IP for each node
+   - Record these temporary IPs for initial configuration

    **Option 2: Check DHCP leases on your router**
    - Look for devices named `talos-cp-01`, `talos-worker-01`, etc.